Cambridge: Medieval

 Cambridge's first town charter was granted by Henry I between 1120 and 1131.
 It granted the town monopoly of waterborne traffic and hithe tolls and recognised the borough court.
 The distinctive Round Church dates from this period.
 In 1209, Cambridge University was founded by Oxford students fleeing from hostility.
 The oldest existing college, Peterhouse, was founded in 1284.

 Cambridge had a significant Jewish community in the middle ages, centred on what is now known as All Saints Passage, then known as the Jewry.
 A synagogue stood nearby.
 In January 1275, Eleanor of Provence expelled Jews from all of the towns within her dower lands, and the Jews of Cambridge were ordered to relocate to Norwich.

 In 1349, Cambridge was affected by the Black Death.
 Few records survive but 16 of 40 scholars at King's Hall died.
 The town north of the river was severely impacted, being almost wiped out.
 Following further depopulation after a second national epidemic in 1361, a letter from the Bishop of Ely suggested that two parishes in Cambridge be merged as there were not enough people to fill even one church.
 With more than a third of English clergy dying in the Black Death, four new colleges were established at the university over the following years to train new clergymen, namely Gonville Hall, Trinity Hall, Corpus Christi, and Clare.

 In 1382, a revised town charter effected a "diminution of the liberties that the community had enjoyed", due to Cambridge's participation in the Peasants' Revolt.
 This charter transferred supervision of baking and brewing, weights and measures, and forestalling and regrating, from the town to the university.
+The Cambridge Parliament was held in Barnwell Priory in 1388.

 King's College Chapel was begun in 1446 by King Henry VI.
 Built in phases by a succession of kings of England from 1446 to 1515 — its history intertwined with the Wars of the Roses — the chapel was completed during the reign of King Henry VIII.
 The building would become synonymous with Cambridge, and currently is used in the logo for the Cambridge City Council.